jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 ### Exercise 1 - Kubernetes setup

-WIP - Introduction

-#### The kubeconfig file
-WIP - How to distribute the kubeconfig file

 #### The kubectl CLI

 The CLI tool used to communicate with a Kubernetes cluster from your localhost is called "kubectl".
 It it used though the terminal like `kubectl <command> <flags>`.
 You read more about the CLI and how to install it here: [install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).

+#### The kubeconfig file
+You will recive a kubeconfig file before starting on lecture 1.
+Your personal config file will be shared by email and is needed to access the Kubernetes cluster.
+The kubeconfig file contains the necessary information to connect to the cluster and authenticate with it.
+The file is used by the `kubectl` CLI to connect to the cluster.

 #### Wrap up